 What could be better than cruising down the Chobe River as the sun sets, drink in hand, with a glorious view of the largest land animals on earth?
 Chobe is known to have one of the greatest concentrations of game on the African continent (elephants in particular).
 As the dry season progresses, they need make a beeline for the river to drink and feast off the sweet grasses on the islands in the river.

-Sunset cruises are usually smaller boats but there are some magnificent luxurious house boats on offer such as the Zambezi Queen pictured below…
+Sunset cruises are usually in smaller boats but there are some magnificent luxurious house boats on offer such as the Zambezi Queen pictured below…

 3. Canoeing on Selinda Spillway

 This part of my safari was really special – no vehicles or boats – just my canoe and the African wilderness!
-Thanks to subtle tectonic plate movements (remember your school geography), the waters of the Okavango River were pushed east along the previously dry Selinda Spillway.
+Thanks to subtle tectonic plate movements (remember your school geography), the waters of the Okavango River were recently pushed east along the previously dry Selinda Spillway.
 Here they met the waters of the Linyanti for the first time in three decades.
 Now you have the rare opportunity to canoe along the Selinda Spillway.

 4. True sense of wilderness with very few people

-Alongside a wish to see a range of majestic African wildlife, is the desire to experience an authentic sense of true wilderness – where life continues much as it always has done.
+Alongside a wish to see a range of majestic African wildlife is the desire to experience an authentic sense of true wilderness – where life continues much as it always has done.
 There can be few better places to sense that than in Botswana.
 Botswana has an estimated population density of only 3 people per square kilometre.

 5. Game-viewing by Mokoro

 A safari by mokoro (dug-out canoe) sums up game-viewing in the Okavango Delta for me.
-Imagine the joy of gently meandering through the exquisite backwaters of this watery paradise, with only the call of the Fish eagle to break the tranquility.
+Imagine the joy of gently meandering through the exquisite backwaters of this watery paradise, with only the call of the fish eagle to break the tranquility.

 6. Quad biking on Makgadikgadi salt pans

 Some of the best trips we’ve had are when we enjoy totally different thrills on the same trip.
-One day you could be gliding along in the water in a mokoro, the next you could be on a quad bike exploring the extraordinary environment of the Makgadikgadi salt pans.
+One day you could be gliding along in the water in a mokoro.
+The next you could be on a quad bike exploring the extraordinary environment of the Makgadikgadi salt pans.